sphinx-labs/sphinx/docs/cli-existing-project.md

 ## 10. Propose on testnets

-Copy and paste one of the following commands to propose your deployment with the DevOps Platform.
-Make sure to replace `<PATH_TO_FORGE_SCRIPT>` with the path to your Forge script.
-Also, make sure to replace `<NETWORK_NAMES>` with the testnets you want to deploy on, which must match the network names in the `rpc_endpoints` section of your `foundry.toml`.
+Use one of the command templates below to propose your deployment.
+Make sure to update the following parts of the command:
+* Replace `<PATH_TO_FORGE_SCRIPT>` with the path to your Forge script.
+* Replace `<NETWORK_NAMES>` with the testnets you want to deploy on, which must match the network names in the `rpc_endpoints` section of your `foundry.toml`.
+* If your script's entry point is a function other than `run()`, add `--sig [PARAMETERS]` to the command, where `[PARAMETERS]` is either the signature of the function to call in the script, or raw calldata.
+Sphinx's `--sig` parameter accepts the same arguments as Foundry's `--sig` parameter; see docs [here](https://github.com/sphinx-labs/sphinx/blob/main/docs/cli-propose.md#options).

 Using Yarn or npm: